solana-labs/solana/book/src/jsonrpc-api.md

 After connect to the RPC PubSub websocket at `ws://<ADDRESS>/`:
 - Submit subscription requests to the websocket using the methods below
 - Multiple subscriptions may be active at once
+- All subscriptions take an optional `confirmations` parameter, which defines how many confirmed blocks the node should wait before sending a notification.
+  The greater the number, the more likely the notification is to represent consensus across the cluster, and the less likely it is to be affected by forking or rollbacks.
+If unspecified, the default value is 0; the node will send a notification as soon as it witnesses the event.
+The maximum `confirmations` wait length is the cluster's `MAX_LOCKOUT_HISTORY`, which represents the economic finality of the chain.

 ---